-- If you have a question or concern, please Please PLEASE get ahold of me.
+- If you have a question or concern, please get ahold of me.
 I am very available to help you, as long as you are polite and respectful.
-Here are some guidelines to follow: - Might your question benefit other people in the class?
-Then please post it in the "Questions" discussion board.
-This is for student questions and responses.
-I will monitor the questions. - o Is your message private?
+Here are some guidelines to follow: - Post questions for other students in discussions. - o Is your message private?
 Please send me a message in Canvas, using the messaging tool (just click on INBOX button in the left toolbar).
-You are also welcome to email me (tonysartori@redwoods.edu), but I get a lot of emails, and I don't want your message to get lost.
-If you do email me, always include "CHEM-2" in your subject line. - Remember, email is not a good way to have a conversation about complex issues, but it can be done.
+You are also welcome to email me (tony-sartori@redwoods.edu), but I get a lot of emails, and I don't want your message to get lost.
+If you do email me, always include "CHEM-2" in your subject line. - o Remember, email is not a good way to have a conversation about complex issues, but it can be done.
 For problems, it helps if you attach a photo of your work, line by line, with each line numbered.
-That way I can easily say line two is OK but three should be.... - Regardless of how you reach out, if you don't hear back from me within 48 hours of sending your message, you can assume I did not receive it...so please resend.
-Finally, always be polite.
+That way I can easily say line two is OK but three should be.... - Regardless of how you reach out, if you don't hear back from me within 48 hours of sending your message, you can assume I did not receive it...so please resend. - Finally, always be polite.
 In an online environment, this is called Netiquette.
 Just be respectful to your classmates and be considerate and forgiving in all of your posts in the discussion forums.
 Adhere to the same standards of behavior online that you should follow in real life. - Note: I reserve the right to establish additional policies, as I deem necessary to provide you with the best learning environment possible.